-Pro’s – The Human Body can go most anywhere and cross any type of terrain.
-It does not require any type of processed fossil fuel (user level energy procurement from raw materials), very cost effective (for a small amount of money you can outfit your whole body) and it can be very quiet.
+Pro’s – The Human Body can go almost anywhere and cross any type of terrain.
+It does not require any type of processed fossil fuel (user-level energy procurement from raw materials), very cost-effective (for a small amount of money you can outfit your whole body) and it can be very quiet.

 Con’s – Very limited carrying capacity, Low speed, Limited protection from the elements, difficult to move the young and the old by this method

 4. Sport Utility Vehicle (SUV):